AndyShiue/Ende-readme/README.md

 As you can see, it's simply the instance mode after the constructor.

+Instance arguments should be searched lazily and searching of them isn't guaranteed to terminate because one could recurse on them, though.

 ## Associated Values

-Fields of an instance of a record can also be dependent on the others.
+Fields of a record can also be dependent on the others.
 They are different from normal *input parameters* in that they don't determine the `impl` chosen but the `impl`s determine them.
 They are *output parameters*.
 For example, imagine if I want to define a trait `Add` for all types that implement the `_+_` operator.